lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/contrib/contribute_browser.md

 ## Editing Existing Articles

 Navigate the depicted document hierarchy under `doc.zih.tu-dresden.de/docs` until you find the article to be edited.
-Click on the articles name opens a textual representation of the article.
-In the top right corner of it you find the button "Edit" to be clicked in order to make changes.
-Once you completed your changes click on "Commit changes".
+A click on the article's name opens a textual representation of the article.
+In the top right corner of it, you find the button "Edit" to be clicked in order to make changes.
+Once you completed your changes, click on "Commit changes".
 Please add meaningful comment about the changes you made under "Commit message".
-Feel free to do as many changes and commits in your branch of the repository.
+Feel free to do as many changes and commits as you wish in your branch of the repository.

 ## Adding New Article